-However, in a long-term experiment done on mice using 12 different mineral oils for skin, it was shown that napthenic compounds can also induce tumors in the long run and – depending on the way in which the mineral oil is refined – the paraffin portion may as well42.
+However, in a long-term experiment done on mice using 12 different mineral oils for skin, it was shown that napthenic compounds may also induce tumors in the long run and – depending on the way in which the mineral oil is refined – the paraffin portion may as well42.

 Furthermore, in workers handling even refined mineral oils, there is a high incidence of pneumonia due to inhaling mineral oil molecules in the air.

 When taken internally as a laxative, mineral oil coats the lining of the intestine and helps soften stools, yet it also prevents nutritional absorption, particularly of vitamins.
-Long-term ingestion of mineral oil will cause nutrient deficiencies43.
+Long-term ingestion of mineral oil may cause nutrient deficiencies43.